Routing without intermediate renders

 RouteReuseStrategy and entity switches

-Angular reuses component instances by default when the route configuration remains the same.
-That behavior is defined by RouteReuseStrategy.
+Angular reuses component instances by default when the route configuration stays the same.
+This behavior is defined by RouteReuseStrategy.
+Reusing components is efficient, but when only the id changes it can briefly show old state before the new data arrives.

 export class CustomRouteReuseStrategy implements RouteReuseStrategy {